Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

 Let $\mathcal{C}$ be a finite tensor category, and let $\mathcal{M}$ be an exact left $\mathcal{C}$-module category.
-One of our aims is to give an `explicit' description of the twisted module structure of a relative Serre functor of $\mathcal{M}$.
-Such a description depends on how we realize a relative Serre functor since it is determined uniquely only up to isomorphisms.
-For this reason, we choose the `standard' realization of a relative Serre functor as follows:
+One of our aims is to give an explicit description of the structure morphism of a relative Serre functor $\Ser$ of $\mathcal{M}$.
+However, the functor $\Ser$ is determined only up to isomorphism and a description of its structure morphism depends on how we realize $\Ser$.
+For this reason, we choose the `standard' relative Serre functor as follows: From now on, we assume that a right adjoint $Y_M$ of the functor $T_M$ given by \eqref{eq:iHom-def-0} and a right adjoint of $Y_M$ are fixed for each object $M \in \mathcal{M}$.

-\begin{definition} The {\em standard relative Serre functor} of $\mathcal{M}$ is a relative Serre functor $(\Ser, \phi)$ of $\mathcal{M}$ given as follows: The functor $\Ser$ is given by~\eqref{eq:rel-Ser-standard}.
+\begin{definition} The {\em standard relative Serre functor} of $\mathcal{M}$ is a relative Serre functor $(\Ser, \phi)$ of $\mathcal{M}$ given as follows: As a functor, $\Ser$ is given by~\eqref{eq:rel-Ser-standard}.
 The natural isomorphism $\phi$ is induced by the natural isomorphism

 for $X \in \mathcal{C}$ and $M, N \in \mathcal{M}$. \end{definition}